aeoxia/stashlite/README.md

 3. Go to File -> Open -> (Folder where you stored the code from step 1)
 4. Select -> "Yes, I trust the authors"
 5. Open Explore Panel on the left side
-6. Right click on any open space and select open integrated terminal
+6. Right click Explore Panel and select open integrated terminal
 7. Type the following commands:
    - flutter pub get
    - open -a simulator